Apteco/py-apteco/docs/source/reference/topics/cubes.rst

     :param measures: measures to display in the cube (default is *None*, which will return the default *count* measure – this is the only option currently supported)
-    :param Clause selection: base selection to apply to the cube
+    :param Clause selection: base selection to apply to the cube.
+        The table of this selection must be a 'related' table – either an ancestor or descendant.
     :param Table table: resolve table of the cube
     :param Session session: current Apteco API session